gallg/adaptivesplit/README.md

     stop = res.estimated_stop

 This prints out the results and plots the learning and power curves.
-An extended, working example can be found in ["notebooks/example.ipynb"](notebooks/example.ipynb)
+An extended, working example can be found in ["our example notebook"](notebooks/example.ipynb)

 ## Documentation
-The package documentation is available in the docs folder: ["docs/_build/html/index.html"](docs/_build/html/index.html).
+The package documentation is available in the docs folder.

 ## Installation
 The package can be installed in two simple commands: